There are two fundamental differences:

 GHG emissions can be viewed as a prime example of the “tragedy of the commons,” where the common resource is the earth’s air quality and climate.[4]
 Given that a global effort is required, new paradigms may be needed to incentivize behavioral changes.[5,6]

-Reckoning with U.S. current and cumulative contributions adds another dimension to the moral aspects of the issue.
+Reckoning with U.S. current and cumulative contributions adds another dimension to the moral aspects of the issue, especially when “vulnerable communities who have historically contributed the least to current climate change are disproportionately affected.”[7]

 Peeters, W., et al., (2019).
 Moral disengagement and the motivational gap in climate change.
 Ethical Theory and Moral Practice, 22, 425-447.